Issue Two Theme: Phantoms

 • Previously unpublished work only

-Issue Two: Phantoms will be published in March 2024.
-Selected pieces will be illustrated by artist Rialin José, featured on the front page of Bloodletter’s website, and spotlighted on Bloodletter’s social media channels.
+Issue Four: Lore will be published in March 2025.
+Selected pieces will be illustrated by artist Katy Horan, featured on the front page of Bloodletter’s website, and spotlighted on Bloodletter’s social media channels.

 A maximum of 20 pieces are selected per issue.

-One female or non-binary artist is selected to illustrate each issue of Bloodletter.
-The featured artist will create illustrations for each written piece in the issue, thereby defining the visual language of Bloodletter’s biannual publication.
+One woman, trans, or non-binary artist is selected to illustrate each issue of Bloodletter.
+The featured artist will create artwork in response to each written piece in the issue, thereby defining the visual language of the issue.
 Featured artists will be promoted extensively on Bloodletter’s website and across all social media channels, and their illustrations will remain in Bloodletter’s permanent archive.

 Featured artists will be required to: